 1. STEM skills are in high high high demand

 STEM careers are fab, rewarding and interesting.
-That’s why so many organisations got involved in Monster Confidence – more than 30 including National Grid, BT, CSC, FDM group.
+That’s why so many organisations got involved in Monster Confidence – more than 30 including National Grid, BT, CSC, and FDM group.
 Sinead Bunting told Glasgow West End: “There will be 1 million more jobs needed in tech by 2020 and society can no longer afford to ignore such a large percentage of the workforce”

 What are you waiting for?!